ridiculous/drg/README.md

 gem 'rails', '~> 4.2.3'
 ```

-This can be combined with `bundle update` to quickly update all gems to the latest patch or minor level.
+This can be combined with `bundle update` to quickly update all gems to the latest version.

 ### drg:pin:major